tangledhelix/dotfiles/README.md

 I am a Zsh user.
 This repo goes in conjunction with [Oh My Zsh](https://ohmyz.sh).

-I have used this setup with macOS, Solaris, FreeBSD, and Linux systems.
-Today I primarily use macOS and Linux (Debian and Redhat families).
+I use this setup with macOS, and Linux (RHEL, CentOS, Debian, Ubuntu).

 Some parts of the Zsh and Vim configs may assume you have 256 color support in your terminal.
 If you are using Apple Terminal before OS X Lion, you don't.
 Try [iTerm2][] instead.